Ronovo/Story-Transfer-Repo/chapter2rough.md

 He ran off before he could get a *bark* in reply.
 He couldn't let the Skimmers get away.
 As he ran out of the gate, he started yelling at the Skimmers.
 "Hey, you ugly son of a bitch, OVER HERE!!!"
 One of them seemed to take notice of him, but every time it started running to him, it would back off.
 Maybe it saw the gate and wasn't willing to take the risk like it's brethern had.
 That was fair.

 Luck was on his side.
 As he watched the Skimmers walk off, he saw a Slaver Caravan come up over the horizon.
 Both squads were on a collision course.
 He looked on and watched as the Caravan got torn to pieces.
 He only did what he needed to survive.
-Watching those that took slaves as a full time job get torn to pieces was pretty satisfying.
+Watching those that took slaves as a full time job get massacred was pretty satisfying.
 He didn't have time to stare for long.
 He had to loot before the entire caravan was wiped out.

 He ran to the bodies, and started looting them as quickly as he could.
 However, in his rush, he wasn't paying attention.
 The Skimmer had destoryed the caravan, and now had his sights set on Ronovo.
 He tried to run, but all the loot he had grabbed was slowing him down.
-"Shit", he thought , "is this the end for me?"
+"Is this the end for me?", he thought.

 As a last ditch effort, he dropped his backpack and all the loot in it.
 All the extra weight had been slowing him down, and with the extra boost of speed, he was just barely able to start pulling ahead of the monster.
-He could hear it lungeing at him as he ran.
+He could hear it lunging at him as he ran.
 Luckily, he made it to the gates in time, and the guards made quick work of the Skimmer.

 He ran back out of the gates, and looted the body.
 He then ran back out to the battlefield, and picked up all his loot he dropped.
 He had no clue how he got out of that skirmish alive, but he was glad he did.